Treating Detector Systematics via a Likelihood Free Inference Method

 \subsection{Formulation of the Problem}

-In a MC forward-folding analysis, physics parameters, $\boldsymbol{\theta}$, are estimated by comparing the distribution of observables measured in an experiment, $g_{\rm exp}(\vb{y})$, to the distribution of MC simulated events, $g_{\rm sim}(\vb{y}|\boldsymbol{\theta})$, that are weighted according to the theoretical expectation given any particular value of $\boldsymbol{\theta}$.
-We will refer to $g_{\rm sim}$ as just $g$ in the following.
-The observables $\vb{y}$ are typically reconstructed quantities derived from detector data such as the reconstructed energy of a particle or a classification score.
+In a MC \textit{forward-folding} analysis, physics parameters, $\boldsymbol{\theta}$, are estimated by comparing the distribution of observables measured in an experiment, $\vb{y}$, to the distribution of MC simulated events that are weighted according to the theoretical expectation given any particular value of $\boldsymbol{\theta}$.
+The observables $\vb{y}$ are typically reconstructed quantities, such as the energy of an event or a classification score.
 The MC events are drawn from a distribution of true particle properties $\Phi_{\mathrm{sim}}(\vb{x})$, where $\vb{x}$ may contain variables such as the particle energy and type.
-Given the true properties of a particle, $\vb{x}$, the detector will produce observables according to the detector response distribution $R(\vb{y} | \vb{x};\vb{\alpha})$.
-Here, $\vb{\alpha}$ is a set of detector properties that influence the detector response and are nuisance parameters to the analysis.
-These detector properties are usually only known with a given uncertainty, where the expectation value is called \textit{nominal} and variations inside the uncertainty around the nominal value are referred to as \textit{off-nominal}.
-The comparison between data and simulation is typically made by dividing observed and simulated events in a histogram of the observed quantities $\vb{y}$ and then calculating the Poisson or $\chi^2$ likelihood between the data and the expectation in each bin.
-If the detector response and the initial flux were known analytically, then the expectation value, $\mu_i$, for the event count in a bin with index $i$ could be calculated by integrating out the distribution of the true particle properties, such that
+The distribution $\Phi_{\mathrm{sim}}(\vb{x})$ must not be a physical model, but can rather be any distribution chosen such that the MC sampling covers the entire range of particle properties that may be of interest for the given analysis.
+To reproduce the event distribution for a physical model, these MC events are weighted by the ratio $w_\mathrm{flux}=\Phi(\vb{x}|\bs{\theta})/\Phi_{\mathrm{sim}}(\vb{x})$, where $\Phi(\vb{x}|\bs{\theta})$ is the differential particle flux expected at the physics parameters $\boldsymbol{\theta}$.
+The result is referred to as \textit{re-weighted} MC.
+We assume that a closed-form expression for $\Phi_{\mathrm{sim}}(\vb{x})$ and $\Phi(\vb{x}|\bs{\theta})$ exists, or at least an analytic approximation thereof, such as a spline.
+Given the true properties of a particle, $\vb{x}$, the detector detects the particle with probability $P(\mathrm{acc} | \vb{x},\bs{\alpha})$ and, if the event has been detected, produces observables according to the conditional probability distribution $P(\vb{y} | \vb{x},\bs{\alpha})$.
+The product of the two is what we refer to as \textit{detector response}.
+Here, $\bs{\alpha}$ is a set of detector properties that influence the detector response and are nuisance parameters to the analysis.
+The detector properties are usually only known with a given uncertainty, where the expectation value is called \textit{nominal} and variations around the nominal value are referred to as \textit{off-nominal}.
+The comparison between data and simulation is typically made by dividing data and MC events in a histogram of the observed quantities $\vb{y}$ and then calculating the Poisson or $\chi^2$ likelihood between the data and the MC expectation in each bin.